 To be eligible for Crisis Payment you must meet the residence requirements of the income support payment you receive and:

-- be in Australia at the time of crisis and when you lodge your claim, or
+- be in Australia at the time of crisis and when you submit your claim, or

 - have returned to Australia and claimed within 7 days of being released from a prison outside Australia

 Once you have read about eligibility the next steps are:

 - register an intent to claim

 - decide how you will submit your claim

 - complete your forms